vogelito/glacierprotocol/_docs/before-you-start/structure.md

 ---
 title: Protocol structure
-description: This page explains the overall structure of Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
+description: This page explains the overall structure of CryptoGlacier, the step-by-step, secure, multi-blockchain, multi-signature, cold storage protocol for long-term storage of crypto assets based on the popular Glacier Protocol
 ---

 The overall Glacier protocol consists of several distinct subprotocols: